mjbright/www.mjbright-training.eu/content/en/docs/_index.md

 {{% pageinfo %}}
 ### Adaptation
-All trainings can be adapted to specific needs in terms of:
+All trainings can be delivered in English or in French and adapted to specific needs in terms of:
 - subjects covered, content
 - duration, time zone (max 8 hours duration/day between 7h to 23h59 CET for virtual trainings)
 - delivery as half or full days